ansys/ansys-api-cfx/README.md

 ```

 This will create both the source distribution containing just the protofiles
-along with the wheel containing the protofiles and build Python interface
+along with the wheel containing the protofiles and built Python interface
 files.

-Note that the interface files are identical regardless of the version of Python
-used to generate them, but the last pre-built wheel for ``grpcio~=1.30`` was
-Python 3.7.

 #### Manual Deployment